rene-d/hackerrank/README.md

 ### Tools

 - `hrinit.py` creates a new file for a given challenge based on the HackerRank model.
-Default language is Python.
+Default language is [Python 3](https://wiki.python.org/moin/Python2orPython3).

-- `runtest.sh` is the script used by CTest to run the solution.
+- `runtest.sh` is the script used by [CTest](https://cmake.org/Wiki/CMake/Testing_With_CTest) to verify the solution.

 - `compare.py` aims to fairly compare the program output with the except one.
 It is necessary since some challenges use decimal numbers : we cannot simply use `diff -qw`.

-- `tc2.py` can be used to download bought testcases.
+- `tc2.py` can be used to download purchased testcases.
 Copy and paste the download link.

 - `hackos.py` lists the free testcases.
 It should be used in conjunction with a webbrowser.
 Follow instructions in the source code.